 Understand a plants yield

-It happens all the time, I not only hear it in our Facebook group, I hear it from friends and family as well.
+It happens all the time, I not only hear it in our Facebook group, but I also hear it from friends and family as well.
 Sometimes we get too much produce or not enough, and it doesn’t help when plants are sold in 6-8 plants per punnet.
 Just because tomatoes can come in packs of 6-8, doesn’t mean you need all of them.
 I only plant 4 tomatoes each season and I have a family of 4.
 We also stagger them so we have a continuous crop throughout spring and summer.

 Some things to keep in mind: